Governance

 A Transfer Agreement ensuring a seamless transition from Essex County College (ECC) to New Jersey City University (NJCU) was signed by the presidents of both institutions in a ceremony on Thursday, July 18.
 The signing, held on ECC’s Newark campus, will help ensure a clear pathway for students to first earn an Associate degree followed by a Bachelor’s degree and beyond, said ECC’s President, Dr. Augustine A. Boakye.

-NJCU President Dr. Andres Acebo concurred.
+NJCU Interim President Andres Acebo concurred.
 “This agreement will be our collective legacy, a program that has been championed through by our concerted efforts.”
 He said that there will be nearly 40 majors that students moving from ECC to NJCU can pursue at little or no cost.

 New Jersey State Assemblywoman Carmen Morales, a former ECC Board of Trustees member, said “today marks a significant milestone in education.
 We are making higher education more accessible and affordable.
 We are strengthening the community and building a greater New Jersey.”